 In preparation for emotional vows, this bride handed out embroidered handkerchiefs to guests at the ceremony.
 She made them even more special by tying pressed flowers to the fabric.

-This seating chart display can double as favors for all your guests!
+This escort card display can double as favors for all your guests.

 For a more bohemian feel, use pressed greenery instead of blooms.
 "Our hope was that the ornaments would make their way back to the guests’ homes to put on their Christmas trees as a memory from the weekend," says the bride of these floral-pressed window panes.

-Pressed flower place mats are such a unique spin on this trend!
+Pressed flower place mats are such a unique spin on this décor idea.

 While you're setting the table, mark your places with pretty pressed flower signs, like these.

-With bright blooms and a sunny feel, this welcome sign is perfect for an alfresco summer celebration.
+With bright blooms and a sunny feel, this welcome sign is perfect for an outdoor summer celebration.